 Building Better Blog Posts

-Diversify your keyword rankings.
+Diversify your keyword rankings, son.

-Overall, even when you rank well for keyword with lots of search attention, you’ll probably get a lot more traffic by ranking “ok” for lots of keywords than you will by just ranking well for that one high traffic keyword.
+Overall, even when you rank well for a keyword that gets lots of search attention, you’ll probably get a lot more traffic by ranking “ok” for lots of keywords than you will by just ranking well for that one high traffic keyword.

 How Many Clicks Do Search Results Get?

 So, I think we can conclude that the video from